Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 In some cases, the issuer may base the rejection on incorrect information in your credit reports.
 If so, you should fix your reports, either on your own or with a credit repair company.
 You can apply for a credit card again once you correct each credit report.

-Many credit cards offer a prequalification step that tells you whether you are eligible to apply.
-Prequalification doesn’t impact your credit score nor does it guarantee you’ll receive final approval.
-But unless some surprises arise when you apply, your chances of approval should be pretty good.
+Many credit cards offer a prequalification step that lets you know if you’re eligible to apply.
+This step doesn’t affect your credit score and doesn’t guarantee final approval.
+However, unless unexpected issues arise, your chances of approval should be quite good.

 What Is the Easiest Card to Get Approved For?

-Secured, student, and store cards are the easiest to get.
-In fact, some secured card issuers do not perform credit checks.
-These may be the cards best suited to your circumstances if you have really poor credit.
-And if you can’t obtain a secured credit card, consider a prepaid debit card instead, as they don’t require you have a credit history or a bank account.
+Secured, student, and store cards are among the easiest to get.
+In fact, some secured card issuers even skip credit checks.
+These could be just what you need if your credit score is quite low.
+If a secured credit card isn’t an option, consider a prepaid debit card as a fantastic alternative.
+It doesn’t require a credit history or a bank account.

 Here are more details on easy-to-get cards: